 And as you clean when you can when others are around, enlist their help.
 There’s no reason you should be solely responsible for all of the cleaning in your home – unless, that is, you’re the only person living in your home.

 Share the work!
 When everyone in your home pitches in (willingly or unwillingly), they’ll start to take some ownership in the way your home looks.
 And they might be mindful of their messes.
 Plus, they can learn how to actually clean.
-(Are you unsure how to clean something or teach someone how to properly clean something?
-Look it up on YouTube!)

 It may not seem like a major ah-ha moment, but finding pockets of time and spending that free time cleaning is how you can actually start to make a dent in your mess.